MikeRogers0/LivePage/readme.md

 All future milestones & current issues can be found on https://github.com/MikeRogers0/LivePage/issues

+### 1.5.3

+ * Fixing a bug where linking to CSS files was erroring out.

 ### 1.5.2
  * Removing LESS support, the setup I had for LESS support was not viable long term.
 Instead LESS has its own way of keeping its own CSS fresh ( http://lesscss.org/usage/#using-less-in-the-browser-watch-mode ).